Code-Institute-Submissions/weather-app-5p/README.md

 # Deployment
 The app was deployed using heroku, the steps are as follows:
-1. For the app to work you will need an API key for the weather api
+1. For the app to work you will need an API key for the weather API
     1. Go to [OpenWeatherMap](https://openweathermap.org/)
-    1. Create an account (you will have to wait around 5-30min for your account toy activate)
+    1. Create an account (you will have to wait around 5-30 min for your account toy activate)
     1. Once logged in, click your name in the top right and select "My API keys"
     1. A default key should be on this page, if not use the form on the right to generate a key
     1. Copy the key to somewhere safe for use in a later step